Cirkit Designer Logo

 Common Issues and Solutions

-1. No Output Voltage
+1. No Output Voltage:

 • Cause: Insufficient input voltage or loose connections.

-• Solution: Verify that the input voltage is within the 3V to 12V range and check all connections.
+• Solution: Verify the input voltage is within the 3V to 12V range and check all connections.

-• Cause: Excessive load or poor ventilation.
+• Cause: Excessive load or input voltage too low.

 FAQs